Nemanja Mladenović (footballer, born 1993)

-Nemanja Mladenović (Немања Младеновић; born 3 March 1993) is a Serbian professional footballer who plays for Novi Pazar.
+Nemanja Mladenović (Немања Младеновић; born 3 March 1993) is a Serbian professional footballer who plays for Italian Serie D club Anzio.

 Club career

 Kolubara

 Born in Valjevo, Mladenović passed the youth school of OFK Beograd, and he was called to youth national selections as a member of a team from Karaburma.
 He moved to Kolubara in 2012 and that year he made 30 appearances, including 29 league and 1 cup match, and scored 1 goal.

 Metalac Gornji Milanovac

 Mladenović joined FK Metalac Gornji Milanovac on the beginning of 2013.
 He made 13 Serbian First League appearances until the end of 2012–13 season.
 For the 2013–14 season, Mladenović made 18 league appearances with 2 goals, and also played in a cup match against Partizan and play-off match against Rad.
 In 2014–15 season, Mladenović was the most standard player, playing all season matches, he scored 3 goals on 30 Serbian First League appearances, and also had 2 cup appearances and 2 play-off matches against Napredak Kruševac, after then Metalac promoted in Serbian SuperLiga.
 Mladenović made his SuperLiga debut in the first fixture of 2015–16 season, against Partizan.
 Mladenović scored his first goal for the 2016–17 season in a match against Red Star Belgrade on 29 July 2016, 15 minutes after he replaced Milan Stojanović in second half of the match.